lesserbob/mfs-character-builder/README.md

 - React StrictMode is enabled by default (may cause double API calls in dev)
 - All code is written in TypeScript
 - Database is SQLite for easy local development

+---

+### Environment Variables

+- All required environment variables are listed in `.env.example`.
+- Copy this file to `.env` and adjust values as needed for your local or production setup.